 We will celebrate Glenda at 6pm Friday, February 7th, at First Baptist Church of Morristown in the fellowship hall.
 Come as you are with happy memories and a joyful spirit.
 She would want this to be a celebration, not sadness.

 In lieu of flowers, donations can be made to First Baptist Church of Morristown or specifically, The Timothy Initiative.

 Arrangements by Allen Funeral Home.

-To send flowers to Glenda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Glenda (Kimbrough) Hammond, please visit our floral store.